crflynn/stochastic/README.md

 # 2DKS
 ## 2 Dimensional Kolmogorov-Smirnov test for goodness-of-fit.

 A KS test is a non parametric method from hypothesis testing.
 It checks wether data fits with a certain probability distribution, or if two datasets were created with the same underlying probability distribution.
 *Note*: the test only rejects the hypothesis that the data fits with the probability distribution, or does not reject it for a certain significance level.
 It cannot confirm, only 'not-reject'.

 Mainly intened to be interacted with using functions `ks2d1s` and `ks2d2s`, which take as inputs one 2 column matrix and one 2D function or two two column matrices respectively.
 The algorithm finds the relative probabilities of finding data in the 4 quadrants that surround points in the data set, then uses those to compute the K-S statistic with its distribution function.
-See 14.3.7 and 14.7.1 in [3] for more detailed explanations of the mathemagics.
+See 14.3.7 and 14.7.1 in [3] for more detailed explanations of the arcane mathemagics.

 Prerequisites: *scipy*, *numpy*.